wachiuri/irembo-ride-sharing-app/Readme.md

 # Overview
 This is a ride sharing app allowing irembo to onboard new dirvers and customers to request rides.
-It has 5 components
+It has 6 components

 # Requirements
-Java version 17
+Install the following requirements before moving on Java JDK version 17
 Nodejs version 14 and above
 Apache maven
-MySQL DBMS
+MySQL RDBMS

 # Installation

-## Customer App
+## Rider App
 ```
-cd customer-app
+cd rider-app
 npm install
 ```